rei/asset-tag-frag-webpack-plugin/README.md

 # Description

-A Webpack plugin that generates HTML fragments with your build assets.
+A Webpack plugin that generates HTML fragments for your build assets.

 # Usage